 The ‘Custom Envelope Sender’ settings can be accessed under ‘Sender Settings’ within the ‘Admin’ section of your page.

 If you have not used this feature before, there will of course not be any custom envelope senders in your account.
 Click on the ‘Manage Senders’ button to add new sender envelopes to your account.

 A new sender is added by clicking

-In order to make sure that the domain is set up correctly for email deliverability, we perform a series of steps to validate that the domain is suitable for use as a custom envelope sender domain.
+In order to make sure that the domain is set up correctly for email deliverability, we perform a series of steps to validate that the domain is suitable for use as a custom envelope sender domain (see here for more regarding your domain authentication).
 If all the validation steps are successful, you will be able ‘Complete’ the setup.
 The custom envelope sender is now ready to be selected.

 In this example, I have chosen the domain ‘dsmail.ninja’ to be my custom sender domain.
 This means that to recipients, any emails sent to a target contact will appear to come from a ‘email@example.com’.
 If the target wishes to reply via email, and simply hits ‘Reply’ in their email client, the Reply-To address will use the actual supporters email address and the recipient will still be able to respond directly to the supporter.